Recursion is a method by which a problem gets solved through iteration.

 recall itself repeatedly.

-function and passed in the value 2
+function and passed in 2

 (that is, countDown(2)